jup-ag/space-station/blog/2023-11-02-green-paper/index.md

-* Our routing improvements include the launch of Metis – a novel routing algorithm that was customised for Solana’s fast blocktimes and instant staked SOL to SOL swaps that gives you the best price across all trade sizes.
+* Our routing improvements include the launch of Metis – a novel routing algorithm that was customised for Solana’s fast blocktimes.
+We also launched instant staked SOL to SOL swaps that gives you the best price across all trade sizes.
 * Our product portfolio expanded to include Dollar Cost Averaging(DCA), Limit Orders and a Bridge Comparator.
 * Our developer tooling improved with 2 major API Upgrades, Jup for Payments & Games, and the Jupiter Terminal.